Televisió de Catalunya: 33

 TVC's second channel, El 33 is a cultural channel.
 Its programming consists of cultural programmes, documentaries and debates.
 Until 2011 and the creation of the sport channel Esport 3, it also broadcast sport events and programmes.

 Originally called Canal 33, in 2003 it underwent a restructuring that split it into two channels that shared the same frequency: 33 and K3.
 While this is still true for analogical broadcasting, since December 2006, 33 has a channel of its own in digital terrestrial television.

 Esport 3

 Esport3 is TVC's sports channel.
 It started its emission tests in October 2010 and started its regular emissions in early 2011.
 It broadcasts sports events and sports programmes (Temps d'aventura).

 TV3CAT

 TV3CAT (known as TVCi until June 2009) is TVC's international channel, launched in 1995.
 It broadcasts a selection of TV3 and 33 programmes, as well as fiction series and movies.

-TV3 HD

-TV3 HD is a simulcast of TV3 in high-definition digital terrestrial channel, launched in 2007 using the H.264 standard as an experimental channel, and switching to a simulcast in 2011.